jijicanyu/Garcon/readme.md

-This document explains the structure of the source code, how to use this program and key ideas behind the program.
+This document explains the structure and usage of the source code, as well as the key ideas behind the program.

-## dependencies
+## Dependencies
 - [php-parser](https://github.com/nikic/PHP-Parser)

 To install PHP-Parser: